 Introduction: The appropriate time when the umbilical cord should be clamped has been an issue of debate in the medical literature for a very long time, and it has had a significant impact on clinical policies and practices all over the world.
 Recent work on this field has brought to light the possible advantages of delayed cord clamping (DCC), which can be characterized in a variety of ways, including clamping of the cord after one minute or until the pulsations of the cord stop.
 The physiological transfer of placental blood to the neonate, also known as placental transfusion, is made possible by delaying the clamping of the umbilical cord.
 This results in a large increase in the levels of hemoglobin and hematocrit in the infant.
 This procedure is useful for babies because it provides sufficient iron reserves that can last for up to six to eight months.
 As a result, it reduces the risk of iron deficiency anemia during critical growth phases, particularly in environments where there is limited access to foods that are rich in iron.
 The advantages of delaying the clamping of the cord extend beyond the status of iron, and they may have an effect on the neurodevelopmental outcomes over the long term.
-Iron deficiency in early children has been associated to development delayed psychomotor and reduced cognitive function later in life.
-This highlights the significance of interventions such as DCC in preventing irreversible repercussions from occurring. these Umbilical cord milking, also known as UCM, is a technique that efficiently raises the levels of neonatal blood components like hematocrit, hemoglobin, and red blood cell volume.
-This technique offers many advantages to both preterm individuals and term infants.
-It does this by increasing the initial blood volume and iron reserves, which in turn supports improved oxygen delivery, cardiovascular stability, overall and development.
-The use of UCM is a helpful alternative to the practice of delayed cord clamping, particularly in circumstances that required prompt intervention.
-This study compares the hematocrit between the 2 methods umbilical cord clamping.
+Iron deficiency in early children has been associated to delayed psychomotor development and reduced cognitive function later in life.
+This highlights the significance of interventions such as DCC in preventing these irreversible repercussions from occurring.
+Umbilical cord milking, also known as UCM, is a technique that efficiently raises the levels of neonatal blood components like hematocrit, hemoglobin, and red blood cell volume.
+This technique offers many